Lumad: Sangil

 The Sangil people (also called Sangir, Sangu, Marore, Sangirezen, or Talaoerezen) are originally from the Sangihe and Talaud Islands (now part of Indonesia) and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and North Cotabato.
 Their populations (much like the Sama-Bajau) were separated when borders were drawn between the Philippines and Indonesia during the colonial era.
 The Sangil people are traditionally animistic, much like other Lumad peoples.
 During the colonial era, the Sangil (who usually call themselves "Sangir") in the Sangihe Islands mostly converted to Protestant Christianity due to proximity and contact with the Christian Minahasa people of Sulawesi.
 In the Philippines, most Sangil converted to Islam due to the influence of the neighboring Sultanate of Maguindanao.
 However, elements of animistic rituals still remain.
 The Indonesian and Filipino groups still maintain ties and both Manado Malay and Cebuano are spoken in both Indonesian Sangir and Filipino Sangil, in addition to the Sangirese language.
 The exact population of Sangil people in the Philippines is unknown but is estimated to be around 10,000 people.

 Subanon

-The Subanons are the first settlers of the Zamboanga peninsula.
+The Subanons are the first settlers of the Zamboanga Peninsula and Misamis Occidental.
 The family is patriarchal while the village is led by a chief called a Timuay.
 He acts as the village judge and is concerned with all communal matters.

 History has better words to speak for Misamis Occidental.
-Its principal city was originally populated by the Subanon, a cultural group that once roamed the seas in great number; the province was an easy prey to the marauding sea pirates of Lanao whose habit was to stage lightning forays along the coastal areas in search of slaves.
+Its principal city was originally populated by the Subanon, a cultural group that once roamed the seas in great number; the province was an easy prey to the marauding sea pirates of Lanao whose habit were to stage lightning forays along the coastal areas in search of slaves.
 As the Subanon retreated deeper and deeper into the interior, the coastal areas became home to inhabitants from Bukidnon who were steadily followed by settlers from nearby Cebu and Bohol.